 Apply to Ride

-If you know a child or adult with disabilities that is interested in becoming a rider or driver in the William’s Walk program, please fill out the application below.
+If you know a child or adult with disabilities who is interested in becoming a rider or driver in the William’s Walk program, please fill out the application below.
 One of our PATH Intl.
 Certified Therapeutic Riding Instructors will determine if he or she is a candidate for our program.
 We currently have a waitlist for riders and drivers, but we will serve you to the best of our ability!

 Are you ready to change a life?